-As the Millennium approached, restoration of the Lengthsman’s Hut was put forward as a project to commemorate the Millennium milestone; unfortunately, a number of false starts followed and it has taken a further 20 years for the restoration to near completion.
-In the meantime, some of those original timbers and features have been lost but very soon the Hut will look like its original self once again.
+As the Millennium approached, restoration of the Lengthsman’s Hut was put forward as a project to commemorate the Millennium milestone; unfortunately, a number of false starts followed and it has taken a further 20 years for the restoration to reach completion.
+In the meantime, some of those original timbers and features have been lost but after a huge amount of work and determination the Hut now looks like its original self once again.

 One of the other downsides of this long restoration process is that some of the old photographs of the original Lengthsman’s Hut have been lost.
 We would really like to hear from you, if you have any that we could add to this page!!